 Reproducible Reporting with QUarto

-In mid-2022, Posit, the company that makes the RStudio editor and the tidyverse, released Quarto, the next-generation version of R Markdown.
-Quarto offers a few advantages over R Markdown:

-More consistent syntax.
-As you’ve seen in this book, the syntax used to create different outputs with R Markdown varies.
-For example, the distill package has layout options that don’t work in xaringan, and xaringan uses three dashes to indicate new slides, while three dashes in other output formats would create a horizontal line.
-Quarto makes the syntax used across output types more consistent.
+Quarto, the next-generation version of R Markdown, offers a few advantages over R Markdown.
+First, the syntax it uses across output types is more consistent.
+As you’ve seen in this book, R Markdown documents might use a variety of conventions; for example, the distill package has layout options that don’t work in xaringan, and xaringan uses three dashes to indicate new slides, while three dashes in other output formats would create a horizontal line.

-Support for multiple languages.
-While R Markdown does work with languages such as Python, having the word R in the name was off-putting for non-R users.
-Creating a tool like Quarto was Posit’s “attempt to bring R Markdown to everyone.”
-Quarto makes it straightforward for users to include code from Python, Julia, Observable, and R in a single document.

-Support for multiple code editors.
-R Markdown is designed to work in the RStudio IDE.
-Quarto works in RStudio as well as code editors such as VS Code and JupyterLab, making it easy to use with multiple languages.
+Quarto also supports more languages than does R Markdown, as well as multiple code editors.
+While R Markdown is designed to work in the RStudio IDE, Quarto works in RStudio as well as code editors such as VS Code and JupyterLab, making it easy to use with multiple languages.

 This chapter focuses on the benefits of using Quarto as an R user.
 It explains how to set up Quarto, then covers some of the most important differences between Quarto and R Markdown.
 Lastly, you’ll learn how to make the parameterized reports, presentations, and websites covered in previous chapters using Quarto.